Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

 It is easy to see that $N=Y C_G$, hence $0 =L\,Y C_G$ by hypothesis, and the rows of $LY$ belong to the left-kernel of $C_G$.
 In particular columns of $L\,Y$ corresponding to complexes in the same linkage class are all equal.
 It follows that a row $a$ of $L$ satisfies $a Y_i = a Y_j$ if $i,j\in \gamma_k$ for some $k$.
 Statement (i) now follows from \Cref{thm:characterization_of_invariance}, using that the matroid partition is finer than the linkage class partition.

 For (ii), if the network is connected, then $\ell=1$, hence (i) holds.
 For (iii), the condition is equivalent to $\ker(N)=\ker(N_1)\oplus\cdots\oplus \ker(N_\ell)$.
-Hence, the support of any circuit vector of $\ker(N)$ is completely included in a subset of the linkage class partition and (i) holds.
+Hence, {a circuit of the column matroid of $N$ must be contained in a block} of the linkage class partition and (i) holds.
 For (iv), if the deficiency is zero, then $\ker(N)=\ker(C_G)$, see, e.g., \cite[Lem.~6.1.4]{Feinberg1995class}.
 After a suitable reordering of the complexes and reactions, $C_G$ is a block diagonal matrix, which gives that (iii) applies.
 Condition (iii) holds under the setting of the deficiency one theorem by hypothesis.
-We note also that the property in \Cref{prop:nondeg} holds for networks of deficiency zero and in the setting of the deficiency one theorem \cite[§15.2 and §17.1]{Feinberg2019foundations}, from where we conclude that $F$ is locally $\T_L$-toric. \end{proof}
+We note also that the property in \Cref{prop:nondeg} holds for networks of deficiency zero and in the setting of the deficiency one theorem \cite[§15.2 and §17.1]{Feinberg2019foundations}, from where we conclude that $F$ is locally $\T_L$-toric.
+For (v), we simply note that $(F_\k,Lx-b)$ is the coset counting system. \end{proof}

 A natural generalization of complex-balancing is that the network gives rise to the same ODEs as a complex balanced network (which is called being \emph{disguised toric} in \cite{Brustenga2022disguised}).
-The set of rate constants for which the network is disguised toric is called the \emph{disguised toric locus}, and has rich dynamical and geometric properties (see, e.g., \cite{haque2022disguised} for an overview).
+The set of rate constants for which the network is disguised toric is called the \emph{disguised toric locus}, and has rich dynamical and geometric properties (see, e.g., {\cite{BorosCraciunHenrikssonJinRojas2025} for a recent overview}).
 The methods developed in this paper give an easy-to-check \emph{necessary} condition for the disguised toric locus to have nonempty Euclidean interior, namely that \Cref{alg:invariance} returns a conservation law matrix $L$ and $n=s+d$.

-\begin{proposition} If a network is disguised toric for rate constants in a nonempty Euclidean open subset $U\subseteq\RR^m_{>0}$, then the network is generically locally $\T_L$-toric, where $L$ is a conservation law matrix. \end{proposition}
+\begin{proposition} If a network is disguised toric for rate constants in a nonempty Euclidean open set $U\subseteq\RR^m_{>0}$, then it is generically locally $\T_L$-toric, where $L$ is a conservation law matrix. \end{proposition}